 Holiday Recycling Tips

-Can be recycled for free at both Solid Waste Agency locations as part of the electronics recycling program.
+Recycle for free in the Resource Recovery building at the Solid Waste Agency Marion facility as part of the electronics recycling program.
+They CANNOT be recycled curbside in any community..